 You need to validate the input, if the price and budget are not a number, throw an error: "Invalid input".

 getRecipesByCategory(recipes, category) This function filters an array of recipes based on a desired category and returns an array of recipe titles.
-It takes in two parameters: recipes (array) representing the array of recipe objects and category (string) representing the desired category.
+It takes two parameters: recipes (array) representing the array of recipe objects and category (string) representing the desired category.

 It filters the recipes array based on the category and creates a new array filteredRecipes containing only the recipes that match the desired category.